 Old Market

 Just a short walk from the Durham Museum is the Old Market neighborhood.
 This area is full of local restaurants and shops and you should definitely plan to spend some time wandering.
-Wandering this neighborhood was one of the highlights of my day in Omaha.
+Wandering this neighborhood was one of the highlights of my one day in Omaha.

 Boystown